Greg Fleming (footballer): England and Ireland club career

+Return to Scotland

 Fleming signed for Scottish League One club Stenhousemuir on 15 August 2014, having been released by Celtic Nation following their financial problems.
 He made his debut the following day, in a 1–0 defeat against Brechin City.
 After just one season with The Warriors, Fleming transferred to Scottish League One rivals Ayr United.
 Since signing for Ayr United, Fleming has saved 12 out of the 14 penalties he has faced, including 3 from 4 in the 2015–16 Scottish Championship play off win over Stranraer.

 Following Ayr's relegation back to Scottish League One, and their decision to become a full-time club from the beginning of 2017–18 season, Fleming departed Somerset Park in June 2017 due to work commitments that meant he would be unable to train and play with the club on a full-time basis.
 Fleming subsequently signed with Scottish League Two side Peterhead.

 After leaving Peterhead, Fleming signed for Stranraer.
 He made 31 appearances for the club in all competitions.

 At the start of the 2021–22 season, Fleming signed for Scottish League Two club Annan Athletic.
 In April 2022, he signed a new contract with the club to take him through to the 2022–23 season.
+Following Annan's promotion to Scottish League One, he signed a new contract in June 2023.
+In a 1–1 draw against Stirling Albion on 4 May 2024, Fleming made his 550th career appearance in all competitions.
+The result also meant that Annan had stayed up from relegation.